uvarc/rc-website/content/userinfo/hpc/logintools/cl-data-transfer.md

 Secure FTP or `sfpt` is an interface built on top of `scp` to mimic the behavior of `ftp`.

-To connect to Rivanna with `sftp`, execute the following in the command line interface:
+To connect to UVA HPC with `sftp`, execute the following in the command line interface:

 ```
 sftp mst3k@login.hpc.virginia.edu